Sexual maturity occurs around the age of 4 years old.

 BENEFITS:

-Bivalve molluscs are rich in protein, vitamin B12, selenium, zinc, iron, and vitamin A.
+Bivalve molluscs are rich in protein, vitamins A and B12, selenium, zinc and iron.

 LET’S COOK: